VigneshVSV/VigneshVSV/README.md

 ## Other

 I studied B.Sc.
 Electrical Engineering and M.Sc.
-Applied Physics, I have tangible interests and growing knowledge outside of software as well, especially optics, laser physics, QM, statistical math, digital electronics & power electronics.
+Applied Physics, I have tangible interests outside of software as well, especially optics, laser physics, QM, statistical math, digital electronics & power electronics.
 But I usually like to use them to make scientific or engineering software, this is why I work in data-acquisition.

 I have worked at LMU's Centre for Advanced Laser Applications on large system scientific automation & data-acquisition from March 2022 till Dec 2024.
 Some of my work & my colleagues' work was made open and its available here: [gitlab LRZ CALA Public](https://gitlab.lrz.de/cala-public).
 Before this, I also did large system automation and data-acquisition during my two year project at Neyveli Lignite Corporation India from 2015-2017.